kfishkin/brago/README.md

 This is my first React app, and was written as a personal learning experiment, so be gentle with your comments :)

-There's a lot of 'dead code' in there at present.
-My original goal was to write a gear optimizer; when the Hell Hades one came out I dropped the project.
-I then resumed it to add the tips on 'bumping' and selling artifacts.
-But the stuff laying the groundwork for optimizing is still there.

 ## Version log

 ## 1.08 (16 April)